Skip to main content

 What Affects the MV32 Image Quality?

 The MV32 is the widest of all wide angle lenses, which means that it can see way more of a scene than any other camera.
 As a result, an object seen through an MV32 is a smaller part of the image compared to the same object through an MV12 or MV22.
-The MV32 is great for use cases that require a wide field of view and overall context, while other cameras are better for use cases that require a higher level of detail.
+The MV32 is great for use cases that require a wide field of view and overall context.
+Other cameras are better suited for cases that require higher detail levels.

-The rest of this article will discuss how the MV32’s sensor resolution and field of view affect the image quality, and the different settings that can be adjusted to get the best results.
+This article explains how the MV32’s sensor resolution and field of view impact image quality and describes the settings that can be adjusted to achieve the best results.

-For any camera, there are fixed camera specifications and user-configurable settings that affect quality.
-For the MV32, the most important fixed camera specifications are:
+Every camera has fixed specifications and user-configurable settings that affect quality.
+For the MV32, the most important specifications are:

 • sensor resolution, which determines what image resolutions are available